teh750/FYP/README.md

-# This is my React, Node.js, Tailwind, Mongodb and Stripe FYP project.
+# This is my React, Node.js, Tailwind, Mongodb and Stripe (individual FYP project).

 in backend folder. pls create .env file